BgmdMap/BGMD_MAPs/README.md

 # Leveraging Feature Bias for Scalable Misprediction Explanation of Machine Learning Models
-This repository contains experimemnt data information and evaluation code for paper "Leveraging Feature Bias for Scalable Misprediction Explanation of Machine Learning Models".
-Here we present the evaluation data details and experiment results in Jupyternote books.
+This repository contains experimental data information and evaluation code for the paper "Leveraging Feature Bias for Scalable Misprediction Explanation of Machine Learning Models".
+Here, we present the details of the evaluation data and experimental results in Jupyter notebooks for easy reading.

 ## Experiment results
 ### Bias Guided Misprediction Diagnoser (BGMD)